MadRoosterCro/Task_management_app/README.md

 # Description

 I am creating this as a personal task management system.
 Feel free to use it if you like it.
 I am using NestJS with PostgreSQL and TypeORM.

-I plan to add Swagger documentation to make life easier.
+I believe in good documentation and that's why I added Swagger.

 # Setup